Privacy Policy

 Personal data anonymisation

 Anonymisation of your personal data in order to enhance our services and products and to analyse consumer behaviour, create statistics and reports for market analysis or the analysis of payment tendencies or volumes in certain regions or industries and for the development and testing of products.
 The purpose of the foregoing is to enhance our risk and credit models and to design our Services (if possible, we will first anonymise the data prior to carrying out such activities to ensure that no personal data will be subsequently processed).
+For the duration of the contractual relationship, the personal data of Customers will be constantly anonymised for the aforementioned purposes.

 Contact and identification data.